 Idea No. 1: Pay down high-interest debt

-That’s why one of the best uses for a windfall is to use it to pay down, or pay off, your debts with the highest interest rates.
+That’s why one of the best uses for a windfall is to use it to pay down, or pay off, debts with the highest interest rates.

 Think of this way: Paying off a debt with a 15 percent interest rate is like earning 15 percent, risk-free and tax-free.
 That’s an investment virtually impossible to find these days.

-When you’ve paid down your debt, don’t stop.
+When you’ve paid down debt, don’t stop.
 If credit-card debt, payday loans or other high-rate debts have been a problem, use this moment to escape the cycle.
 Choose from trustworthy sources of free credit counseling and get help.